 There are predominantly 2 strategies that are Enemy Phase focused; Vantage and Pure Enemy Phase.
 In this section, we will cover some of the counters against these enemy phase strategies.

-An Overload in the context of a defense is to have multiple units that could hit any spot at any different time regardless of approach.
+An overload (or overlap) in the context of a defense is to have multiple units that could hit any spot at any different time regardless of approach.
 The objective of having an overload is to ensure that there is always an advantageous match-up for your defense.
 This includes Weapon Triangle advantages, effective damage weaponries, or simply sheer stats.

 In general, there are 3 types of overload; Natural, Rally-based and Movement-based.